nerdz0ne/pi_sur_press/README.md

 # pi-hole Media Pulverizer

+This is a small approach that helps you to flee away from the center of insanity...

 "If one desires to improve their standard of living, free from the influence of state-run media, then this is the ideal location for them."

 something to give you peace of mind